 If it’s the classy smoking room style you want where your friends get together to guffaw over cigars (not that we encourage such a habit), then you’re going to need several smaller tables for ashtrays, and, presumably, a place to put your brandy.
 Speaking of which, decanters!
 A must for a classy establishment.

 The problem with smoke is that it can be quite invasive to the rest of the house.
 As a courtesy to the others in the house, some smoke resistance applied to the doorways would be appreciated.
 For the room itself, you may need to install some sort of ventilation, or that smoke will linger, ending up in the furniture, your clothes, or, of course, your lungs.

 If you’re interested in building a man cave and are looking for finance, then we should be able to help you with that.
 A light refurbishment loan could be what you’re after, which is sometimes tricky to get without a broker.
-We’d be glad to talk to you about it.
-Just click here to go to our contact page.
+We’d be glad to talk to you about it, contact us today.